Hooterville: Fictional nearby towns

+Melton (to the west on the main line) and Skidmore (to the east on the main line).
+Also seen on the map is Delta, a town on the rail line that is located south of Melton.

 In one episode of Petticoat Junction, surveyors determine that the Shady Rest Hotel was built on top of the city boundary line between Hooterville and Pixley.
 This could imply that the two towns are much closer together than originally thought, but it may also reflect the geography of the northeastern or midwestern U.S., in which most of the land area is assigned to a town.
 Or, it could refer to separate districts on the county legislative body.

 There is a story that Hooterville is actually a Hollywood reinterpretation of “Porterville” in Tulare County, a farming community north of Los Angeles.
-This seems likely as the actual town of Pixley is not far from Porterville, and there is even is a named place listed on some maps, south of Porterville, that is called Green Acres.
+This seems likely as the actual town of Pixley is not far from Porterville, and there is even a named place listed on some maps, south of Porterville, that is called Green Acres.

-Pop culture
+Popular culture

 An episode of the television series Two and a Half Men is titled "It Never Rains in Hooterville".
 In the episode, Alan Harper tells his brother Charlie about his disastrous rainy camp night with his son Jake.
-Charlie asks where Jake is now, and Alan says that he went with his friends to Hooterville, to which Charlie replies, "It never rains in Hooterville".
+Charlie asks where Jake is now, and Alan says that he went with his friends to Hooterville, to which Charlie replies "It never rains in Hooterville".

-In the song, "The Revolution Will Not Be Televised", singer Gil Scott-Heron refers to "Green Acres, Beverly Hillbillies, and Hooterville Junction" as symbols of mainstream viewing habits that "will no longer be so damned relevant" when the "Revolution" comes.
+In the song "The Revolution Will Not Be Televised", singer Gil Scott-Heron refers to "Green Acres, Beverly Hillbillies, and Hooterville Junction" as symbols of mainstream viewing habits that "will no longer be so damned relevant" when the "Revolution" comes.
+This song was in turn referenced as a plot device in the 2025 film One Battle After Another, in which some of the lines are used as a code phrase between a group of revolutionaries.